 Where is it?

-You’ll find Zennor over in West Cornwall, positioned in a scenic sandwich between St Ives and Pendeen.
+You’ll find Zennor over in West Cornwall, positioned between St Ives and Pendeen.
 Situated right along the shoreline, it forms a part of the Penwith Heritage Coast.

 Crowd-free, glorious at sunset, sparkling waters… Zennor’s coves spell quintessential Cornish charm.